Alan Walker: Early life

 Alan Olav Walker was born on 24 August 1997, in Northampton, England, to a British father who was a baker and Norwegian mother who worked in elderly care.
-Walker moved to Fana, Bergen, Norway, with his two siblings when he was two years old.
+Walker moved to Fana, Bergen, Norway, with his family when he was two years old.
 As a child, he was interested in computer games, graphic design, and programming, and spent his childhood playing with Nintendo hardware and home consoles such as the PlayStation and Nintendo GameCube.

 In 2010, he went on to Danielsen Middle School, a private Christian middle school of Bergen.
-When he was in middle school, Walker began learning music and production through YouTube tutorials and begain making music.
+When he was in middle school, Walker began learning music and production through YouTube tutorials and began making music.
 In 2013, he went on to Danielsen High School.
 During high school, he often wondered whether he could pursue a career in music.
 After graduating, he planned to either serve in the Norwegian military or work at a nearby grocery store.

 Career

 2012–2016: Career beginnings and breakthrough

 In 2012, Walker reached out to Italian music producer DJ Ness, inquiring how he produced his music.
-In July 2012, Walker began making music on his laptop using FL Studio with the help of friends he met online, and posted several videos to YouTube and SoundCloud.
+In July 2012, Walker began making music on his laptop using FL Studio with the help of friends he met online, and released his first song, "Celebrate" on YouTube.
+He subsequently posted several more songs on YouTube and SoundCloud.
 He was inspired by Norwegian music producer K-391 and Dutch music producer Ahrix, as well as film composers Hans Zimmer and Steve Jablonsky.
 Starting as a bedroom producer, Walker was better known as DJ Walkzz before he signed a record deal, releasing his debut single in 2014.